MZ195/Python-MultiProcessing-MapReduce/README.md

 ## PROJECT DESCRIPTION

 The Pool class can be used to create a simple single-server MapReduce implementation.
-Using local machine cores as node, we can simulate the behaviour of a cluster.
+Using local machine cores as node, we can simulate the behavior of a cluster.
 The input data will be RFC documents and the goal is to count the words and display TOP 20 most frequent words.
-The purpose of this project is to illustrate how easy it is to break some problems down into distributable units of work.
+The purpose of this project is to illustrate how easy it is to break some problems down into distributed units of work.

 ## PROJECT STRUCTURE